horovod/horovod/docs/spark.rst

 `Petastorm <https://github.com/uber/petastorm/blob/master/petastorm/pytorch.py#L259>`__ based data loader is used by default, but user can define a custom data loader by overriding the `BaseDataLoader` interface.
 An async data loader mixin can also be added on top of the data loader.
-Additionally, the KerasEstimator supports a DataModule argument that is similar to the Lightning DataModule which abstracts the data loading and allows for alternative implementations:
+Additionally, the KerasEstimator supports a DataModule argument, similar to the Lightning DataModule, which abstracts the data loading and allows for alternative implementations.
+For example, the NVTabularDataModule integrates the `KerasSequenceLoader <https://github.com/NVIDIA-Merlin/NVTabular/blob/main/nvtabular/loader/tensorflow.py>`__ from NVTabular to enable GPU-accelerated data loading.
+Note, however, due to the complexity installation, NVTabular recommends the use of a `conda` environment or a pre-built docker image.

 .. code-block:: python